Waschndolos/daily_tasks_tracker/README.md

 # Interruption Tracker

+It takes up to 20 minutes to re-focus again after you're interrupted.

+You're a developer and you're getting interrupted all the time?
+Use Interruption Tracker to track your interruptions during the day.
+Make it visible - Change it.

 # About

-Tired of being interrupted while programming?
-Then this tool could be for you.
-Track your interruptions during the day.
+This tool can track your interruptions during the day.
+It's anonymous.
+Every user will get a unique ID which will be stored as a browser cookie.
+As long as you use the same browser the ID stays the same.

 ![screenshot.png](docs%2Fassets%2Fscreenshot.png)

-Every button click will insert a record in an InfluxDB.
+Every button click will insert a record in an InfluxDB (v2.x).
 Later on you can use a visualisation tool like Grafana to create a Dashboard with your interruptions.

 # Prerequisites